Fort Benning: Racial killings

+Cold War

-At the start of the Korean War an Airborne Ranger Training Center was established by John G. Van Houten under the direction of J. Lawton Collins.
+At the start of the Korean War an Airborne Ranger Training Center was established by Colonel John G. Van Houten under the direction of General J. Lawton Collins.

 The 4th Infantry Division, first of four divisions committed by the United States to the North Atlantic Treaty Organization, reorganized and completed its basic training at Fort Benning (Sand Hill and Harmony Church areas) from October 1950 to May 1951, when it deployed to Germany for five years.

 The Airborne School on Main Post has three 249-foot (76 m) drop towers called "Free Towers."
 They are used to train paratroopers.
 The towers were modeled after the parachute towers at the 1939 World's Fair in New York.
 Only three towers stand today; the fourth tower was toppled by a tornado on 14 March 1954.

 During the spring of 1962 General Herbert B. Powell, Commanding General, U.S. Continental Army Command, directed that all instruction at the Infantry School after 1 July reflect Reorganization Objective Army Division structures.
 Therefore, the Infantry School asked for permission to reorganize the 1st Infantry Brigade under a ROAD structure.
 Instead, the Army Staff decided to inactivate the Pentomic-structured brigade and replace it with a new ROAD unit, the 197th Infantry Brigade, which resolved a unit designation issue.

 With the designation 1st Infantry Brigade slated to return to the 1st Infantry Division when it converted to ROAD, the existing unit at Fort Benning required a new title.
 The staff selected an infantry brigade number that had been associated with an Organized Reserve division that was no longer in the force.
 For the new ROAD brigade at Fort Benning, Georgia, the adjutant general on 1 August 1962, restored elements of the 99th Reconnaissance Troop, which thirty years earlier had been organized by consolidating infantry brigade headquarters and headquarters companies of the 99th Infantry Division, as Headquarters and Headquarters Companies, 197th and 198th Infantry Brigades.